-And not then; for I will then vie with Gabriel, and outsing him too, when I touch the strain which is not in all his creation anthem-Salva tion through the blood of the Lamb.
-During these cloudless, blissful years-dare I write it?-my soul and body have been the abode of the indwelling Christ, consciously "the habitation of God through the Spirit."
+And not then; for I will then vie with Gabriel, and out-sing him too, when I touch the strain which is not in all his creation anthem -- Salvation through the blood of the Lamb.
+During these cloudless, blissful years -- dare I write it -- my soul and body have been the abode of the indwelling Christ, consciously "the habitation of God through the Spirit."

 Pythagoras enjoined upon his disciples a five-years' novitiate of silence.
-It was a commandment easily kept, for the frigid Grecian philosophy had no secret which constrained utterance.
+It was a command easily kept, for the frigid Grecian philosophy had no secret which constrained utterance.
 But the love of Jesus, fully shed abroad in the heart by the blessed Carrier Dove of heaven, is a mystery that must be divulged.
 Silence is impossible.
 The lips of the fully initiated believer are unsealed, and words sweeter than Hymettian honey, which bedewed the lips of the infant Plato, flow forth.
-Plato could been his "divine peradventures" till the next banquet of the philosophers; but my divine assurances cannot be kept like the cold, impersonal abstractions of philosophy.
-Love must have a tongue.
+Plato could keep his "divine peradventures" till the next banquet of the philosophy, Love must have a tongue.
 Love brooks no delay.